kayikalvin/Weather-dataset-Analysis/README.md

 3. **Conclusion:**

 ## Business Questions To Answer

-### Generic Question

-1. Find all the unique 'Wind Speed' values in the data
-2. Find out all the Null Values in the data

-## project solutions
   - Q1.
 Find the number of items when the "Weather is clear"
   - Q2.
 Find the number of times when the 'Wind Speedd was exactly 4 km/h'
   - Q3.
 Rename the column name 'Weather' of the dataframe to 'Weather Condition'